What Is a Credit Card Issuer? Everything You Need to Know

 How Credit Card Issuers Work

 The financial institutions that offer credit cards can be lending institutions, banks, credit unions, or fintech companies.
-The cardholder borrows money from the credit card issuer each time they make a purchase, and when they pay their credit card bill, they’re paying the credit card issuer back.
+The cardholder borrows money from the credit card issuer each time they make a purchase, and when they pay their credit card bill, they’re paying the credit card issuer back for some or all of the credit they have used.
 This makes credit card issuers integral to what a credit card is.

 A credit card issuer is the one to determine an applicant’s credit card interest rate and limit, the type of cardholder benefits offered, and the fee structure for the credit card.
 Generally, credit card issuers aren’t the ones to process merchant transactions, but they do decide whether to approve or decline a charge.